odoo/owl/doc/miscellaneous/why_owl.md

 ## Conclusion

-This lengthy discussion showed that there are many small and not so small reason that current standard frameworks are not tailored to our needs.
-It is perfectly fine, because they chose a different set of tradeoffs.
+This lengthy discussion showed that there are many small and not so small reasons that current standard frameworks are not tailored to our needs.
+It is perfectly fine, because they each chose a different set of tradeoffs.

 However, we feel that there is still room in the framework world for something that is different.
 For a framework that make choices compatible with Odoo.

-And that is why we built Owl.
+And that is why we built Owl 🦉.